pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 > Drawing until you press ⌃\ here<br>

-### You open another Terminal Window or Tab
+### Step 4: You open another Terminal Window Tab Pane for Chat

 You tell our Code to chat with you

     python3 turtling.py -i

 First up, it'll tell you something like
-> BYO Turtling·Py 2025.2.1<br>
+> BYO Turtling·Py 2025.2.15<br>
 > Chatting with you, till you say:  bye<br>

 You type out Logo or Python Instructions for your Turtles.
-Or you copy-paste them in from somewhere else.
+Or you copy-paste Instructions in from somewhere else.

 Our Code takes any brief Logo Instructions you type, and fills them out ("auto-completes" them) to form Python Instructions, all carefully spelled and punctuated

-Our Code then forwards the Python into the Turtles of the first Terminal Window or Tab.
+Our Code then has only Python Instructions to deal with.
+It forwards the Python into the Turtles of the Window Tab Pane you opened for Drawing.
 The Turtles there then follow your Instructions.
 They move around and draw things

-This Doc walks you through tests of such Turtle Instructions
+This Doc walks you through fun tests of such Turtle Instructions

-### Starting over expertly
+### You can start over expertly

-If you want just one thing to remember, it turns out you can start both Terminal Windows or Tabs in the same way.
+If you want just one step to remember, start both your Terminal Window Tab Panes with:&nbsp; `python3 turtling.py --yolo`

+It turns out you can start up both of your Terminal Window Tab Panes in the same way.
-They both work if you always start each Tab or Window with:&nbsp; python3 turtling.py --yolo
+The second one figures it out is second and runs as a Chat Pane, not as a Drawing Pane

 For our game to work, you have to start both Terminals inside the same Folder.
-You can tell the Shell to tell you which Folder you chose with:  pwd
+You can tell the Shell to tell you which Folder you chose with:&nbsp; `pwd`

 If you do try to run our game from a different Folder, you'll see it say something like
 > ... can't open file ...
 [Errno 2] No such file or directory